jsk336/docs/docs/concepts/concurrency.md

 # Concurrency

 Concurrency is hard, at least in most programming languages.
-Go has the ability to execute processes concurrently and, critically, to coordinate concurrent processes efficiently.
+The Go language has the ability to execute processes concurrently and, critically, to coordinate concurrent processes efficiently.
 That’s why we chose Go as the basis for the antha language.

 ## What is concurrency?
 Rob Pike, one of the pioneers of Go from Google, [explains](https://www.youtube.com/watch?v=cN_DpYBzKso) that concurrency is NOT the same as parallelism, it’s better.